billg-splunk/spring-petclinic/readme.md

-# Splunk Observability - Getting started
+# Splunk Observability - Getting started!!

 _This repo started as a fork of the classic Spring Pet Clinic repo and it was used during a presentation about Splunk Observability._